deadlyvipers/dojo_rules/introduction.md

 ### Introduction
 Hi I'm Daniel.
 This dojo is rad.

-### Favorite Codeschool Path
-PHP
+My favorite Codeschool path is PHP.